Arizona Diamondbacks at Cincinnati Reds odds, picks and predictions - NewsBreak

 Reds 6, Diamondbacks 4

-In a small sample, the right-handed Greene has been tough on lefty bats, and that’s a key against a left-leaning Arizona batting order.
-However, Greene has been undone by a high (and somewhat unlucky?)
-22.4% home-run rate on fly balls.
+The right-handed Ashcraft has been tough on lefty bats in a small sample, and that’s a key against a left-leaning Arizona batting order.
+The rookie hurler has been aided by a .200 batting average on balls in play, but look for less of those balls in this turn against a swing-and-miss Arizona bunch.

-Bumgarner has been aided by a hard-to-replicate .235 batting average on balls in play.
-So, the starter comparison likely overrates the Snakes.
-Peg the bullpens as being an outright but under-the-radar Cincy advantage.
+Peg the bullpens as being an outright but under-the-radar Cincy advantage, and the Reds relief corps had a night off Monday.

 Win your fantasy baseball league with BaseballHQ.com.
 For decades, BHQ has been helping players just like you win!
 Use the couple code SBW22 for 20% OFF full-season subscription.
 New customer offer; expires 6/30/2022.
 Subscribe today and start winning!